NY judge throws out lawsuit by Empire State Building investors

 Opened in 1931, the Empire State Building has been featured in movies including “King Kong” and “Sleepless in Seattle.”
 It was the world’s tallest building for about four decades, until it was passed by the original World Trade Center’s north tower.

 Empire State Realty Trust went public at $13 per share, the low end of the forecast range.
-The stock closed up 15 cents at $16.45 in Tuesday trading on the New York Stock Exchange.
+In Tuesday afternoon trading, the stock was up 8 cents at $16.38 on the New York Stock Exchange.